gap-system/ReleaseTools/README.md

 In order to make a release, you can follow the steps below.
 Note that this assumes that `gap` is in your PATH, i.e. it can be invoked by just entering `gap`.
-Alternatively, before running the `release` tool you can set the `GAP` environment variable to contain the full path to your GAP executable
+Alternatively, before running the `release-gap-package` tool you can set the `GAP` environment variable to contain the full path to your GAP executable.

 1. Make sure we are on the right branch and have the latest version.